 Here’s where the plain food is worshipped and served – all that food that has become a Swedish tradition by the years.

 But here you will also find renewal, dishes that twist and turn the expression plain food around.
 How about combining the herring with sushi?

-And don’t forget that Pelikan has three different cultural places for plain food.
-The Big Hall with its high ceiling vaults and its arched window, the Linen room, which is like a plain city hotel with starched table linen, and the Bar which eventually will be renewed.
+And don’t forget that Pelikan has one different cultural places for plain food.
+The Big Hall with its high ceiling vaults and its arched window.
 Here’s where you start and finish your evening, a cubbyhole with a Scandinavian touch when it comes to design and cocktail glasses.
 Think of Swedish Punsch, lingonberry sprigs and Hallands fläder (a schnapps flavoured with elder).

 4 cl Eau-de-vie and lemonade